zlannik/SoundTap/README.md

 Great for musicians who do a lot of sampling, podcasters, journalists, YouTubers, influencers, posters, or anyone who just wants to save some sound clips for later without hassle.

-It's a single python scrpit that utilizes the pyaudio library, and tkinter for its GUI.
+It's a single python scrpit that utilizes the pyaudio library, and tkinter for its graphical interface.
 It uses multi-threading & redundancy techniques to ensure stability.

 It's also the first program I have created which I use regularly.